Delicious Cranberry Brie Crescent Rolls Perfect for Any Occasion

 Frequently Asked Questions

-Yes, you can freeze the Death by Chocolate Cake.
-Wrap it in plastic wrap and store it in an airtight container for up to three months.
-Just defrost overnight in the refrigerator before serving.
+A: Yes!
+Wrap slices in plastic wrap and store in an airtight container in the freezer for up to three months.
+Reheat in the oven when ready to enjoy.

-What is the best way to frost the cake?
+Q: What is the best way to serve this dessert?

 Additional Resources